 The Genomic Network is designed for team-based participation.
 Although individual learning is possible, creating a transformational approach to the diagnosis and treatment of genetic conditions requires a committed multidisciplinary team.

 Who should be included on our team?

-Medical geneticists, genetic counselors, lab directors, neonatologists, pediatricians, fellows, NICU nurses, neonatal nurse practitioners, physician medical directors, nursing directors.
+Medical geneticists, genetic counselors, medical ethicists, lab directors, neonatologists, pediatricians, fellows, NICU nurses, neonatal nurse practitioners, physician medical directors, nursing directors.